Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 If you remained connected to the instance during the process you will get the following output in your terminal when the command has finished.

 ~~~
-[2]+  Done      flye --nano-raw ~/data/nano_fastq/ERR3152367_sub5_filtered.fastq --out-dir assembly --threads 4 --iterations 3 --meta &> flye.out &
+[2]+  Done      flye --nano-raw ~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq --out-dir assembly --threads 4 --iterations 3 --meta &> flye.out &
 ~~~
 {: .output}

-If you disconnected from the instance for whatever reason during the assembly process we need to check the `flye.log` file.
+If you disconnected from the instance for whatever reason during the assembly process after you have logged in, we need to check the `flye.log` file in the `assembly` directory.

 ~~~
-cd ~/analysis/assembly/
+cd ~/cs_course/analysis/assembly/
 less flye.log
 ~~~
 {: .bash}